 The University of Chicago Medical Scientist Training Program (MSTP) was established in 1967 and is one of the longest running physician-scientist training programs in the country.
-The program is designed for students who seek careers in biomedical research and have a desire to apply both clinical and research expertise to solve the most pressing problems in medical science.
+Our goal is to train the next generation of physician-scientist leaders and to provide all students with rigorous scientific training that prepares them to excel in their field of interest.
+Our students seek careers in biomedical research and have a desire to apply both clinical and research expertise to solve the most pressing problems in medical science.
 The program has an illustrious history of training students to assume positions of leadership in academic medicine at major research institutions nationwide.

 What Makes UChicago's MSTP Unique?

 Among the 48 national Medical Scientist Training Programs (MSTP), the University of Chicago’s MSTP offers several distinctive features.